tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 It's worth noting that [TIGER](https://www.census.gov/programs-surveys/geography/guidance/tiger-data-products-guide.html#:~:text=TIGER%20stands%20for%20the%20Topologically,data%20as%20the%20primary%20source.) is an acronym for "Topologically Integrated Geographic Encoding and Referencing system", and is the United States Census Bureau's database for census and survey mapping.
 [Click here](https://www2.census.gov/geo/pvs/tiger2010st/) for the US Census Bureau directory for TIGER/Line shapefiles for all states, dated 2010.

-We drew inspiration from the PostGIS guide, [Loader_Generate_Census_Script](https://postgis.net/docs/Loader_Generate_Census_Script.html), and created a script to ease the pipeline of working with multiple states.
+We drew inspiration from the PostGIS guide, [Loader_Generate_Census_Script](https://postgis.net/docs/Loader_Generate_Census_Script.html), and created a script to ease the aquisition and loading of files.
+The following three sections review the portions that require your configuration; the rest will be taken care of for you.

 ### Establish connection string variables

+Your connection string will be unique, and will need to be adjusted before the script can be run.

 ### Select files to download

-and will limit our file selection to `tract`, block groups `bg`, and `tabblocks`.
+For the purposes of this guide, we've selected the `tract`, block groups `bg`, and `tabblocks` files, but there are many more available.
+Check out [Minnesota's page](https://www2.census.gov/geo/pvs/tiger2010st/27_Minnesota/27/) for an example of the files available.

 ### Configure `ogr2ogr` command

-There are numerous flags that allow you to configure a `ogr2ogr` command, which is outlined within the [description section](https://gdal.org/programs/ogr2ogr.html#description) of the official documentation.
+There are numerous flags that allow you to configure a `ogr2ogr` command, which are outlined within the [description section](https://gdal.org/programs/ogr2ogr.html#description) of the official documentation.

 Below we've laid out a select few that we'll be using in this guide: